 Periodontal disease results when the bacteria at the center of this plaque move under the gumline.
 There are many different bacteria in the mouth that start the process of plaque development.
 Some are aerobic, and live off the rich oxygen supply in the mouth (can you guess why the mouth has a rich oxygen supply?).
 As mentioned above, some of the bacteria in the plaque that migrate under the gumline go to an area of no oxygen, and are called anaerobic.
 The anaerobic ones tend to cause the most problem.
 Here is a list of some of their scientific names (warning-they are tongue twisters, so you better brush up on your Latin):

 These anaerobic bacteria cause an inflammatory reaction, and break down the periodontal ligament.
-The end result; the tooth rots out.
-Also, as these bacteria invade deeper into the tooth cavity they reach the blood supply to the tooth, and can enter the bloodstream where they cause significant damage to the liver, kidney, and heart.
+The end result; the tooth rots out and the nerve is inflamed and painful.
+Also, as these bacteria invade deeper into the tooth cavity they reach the blood supply to the tooth and enter the bloodstream where they cause significant damage to the liver, kidney, and heart.
 It can even predispose pets to diabetes mellitus (sugar diabetes).
 The problem does not end there when it comes to periodontal disease.
 It can also lead to spontaneous jaw fractures, deep seated bone infection, and cancer (neoplasia) at the affected tooth.

 Since bacteria are the main culprit in periodontal disease, it makes sense that antibiotics will be used to treat the problem.
 The two main ones we use are Clavamox and Antirobe.
 In select cases, where it is impossible to clean the teeth professionally, we will sometimes use one of these antibiotics in what is called pulse therapy.
 They are given for one week each month indefinitely.
 They are reserved for cases where the heart or other internal organs are seriously diseased and unable to withstand the sedation needed for professional teeth cleaning.
 Antibiotics are certainly no replacement for professional cleaning, but have a place in some select cases to help minimize the bacterial load and the halitosis.